Should I Take a Gap Year? The Impact It Has on Your Money

 Budgeting While Planning a Gap Year

 Budgeting for a gap year takes quite a bit of forethought and planning regarding your personal finances.
 It’s a good idea to plan for a gap year a full 365 days in advance to make it easier to build up a savings fund.
-It can be helpful to put your cash into either a savings account, money market account, or CD to gain interest and help your funds grow.
+It can be helpful to put your cash into either a savings account, money market account, or CD to gain interest and help build your funds.

 You might want to determine how much you need to save over the next year, divide that amount by 12, and then add that amount into your budget so you can set the money aside each month.
 This can be a great time to familiarize yourself with different budgeting techniques (like the envelope system or the 50/30/20 budget rule) and see which one suits you best.